rebeccapowell/LongestPassword/README.md

 |       UseIsLetterOrDigit |  1.862 us | 0.0368 us | 0.0882 us |    2 | 0.2308 |      - |   1,456 B |
 | UseStrictIsLetterOrDigit |  1.522 us | 0.0301 us | 0.0411 us |    1 | 0.1545 |      - |     976 B |

 Ding ding ding.
 We have a winner.
+N.B.
+The first three all use the regular expression and it is notable how much slower it is.

 ## Question